dapucita/haxbotron/README.md

 `!unafk` switches to active status.

+`!list TEAM` shows you list of specific team player's numeric ID.
+TEAM should be red/blue/spec.

 ## Game Commands for Admin Players
-`!mute` prohibits other all players to chat.
+`!mute` prohibits all other players to chat.

 `!mute PLAYER` prohibits the player whose name is PLAYER to chat.

+`!unmute` clears all of muted players list.

 `!unmute PLAYER` permits the player whose name is PLAYER to chat.

-`!unmute!all` clears all of muted players list.

 `!kick PLAYER MSG` kicks the player whose name is PLAYER.
 If it contains MSG, the message as reason for kicking is shown for the user.

-`!kick!last` kicks the player who joined most recently.

-`!kick!og` kicks the player who made O.G. most recently.

-`!kick!afk` kicks all players who are away from keyboards.

 ## Game Commands for Super Admin Players

 If you(the super admin) type a command by chat...

-`!super!thor` disqualify all admin players from admin permission, and makes admin player permission by self.
+`!super thor` disqualify all admin players from admin permission, and makes admin player permission by self.

 `!ban PLAYER MSG` bans PLAYER forever.
 If it contains MSG, the message as reason for banning is shown for the user.